iamty7/Distributed-Grep/README.md

 #### Instructions to run the unit test:

 1. The log files for unit test are placed on VM2 and VM3 (which are named vm2Test.log and vm3Test.log).
-VM1 has the both two unit test log files
+VM1 has both two unit test log files
 2. Compile and run the LogClientTest in VM1
-3. The client will compare the results from the servers  (VM2 and VM3) to the ones obtained locally.
+3. The client will compare the results from the servers  (VM2 and VM3) with the ones obtained locally.